Let's Dream Up A Reason To Stay Bullish - Sharon Will Bring The Eggplant Parm

 So there you go.

-A truly torturous, yet completely plausible explanation for what we're seeing in equities and rates.

-So if you're looking for a reason to stay bullish that's based on some semblance of real market analysis, you now have it.
+A truly torturous, yet completely plausible, explanation for what we're seeing in equities and rates.
+So, if you're looking for a reason to stay bullish that's based on some semblance of real market analysis, you now have it.

 And speaking of people who are perpetually bullish, Sharon is at the door with my eggplant Parmesan.